hello-robot/stretch_tutorials/ros2/writing_nodes.md

 cat setup.py
 ```

-We'll need to modify this file to include our new node as an entry point so ROS2 can find and run it.
+We'll need to modify this file to include our new node as an entry point so ROS 2 can find and run it.

 ## Step 3: Writing Your First Node

-Now let's create our first ROS2 node that subscribes to the `/joint_states` topic and prints information about Stretch's joints.
+Now let's create our first ROS 2 node that subscribes to the `/joint_states` topic and prints information about Stretch's joints.

 Create a new Python file for our node: